The Sword of Reckoning: Chapter 1 Sneak Peek

 “Wait, what do you mean he “fanged” out?”

 Why do people use finger quotes?
 Savannah pressed a hand to her throbbing temple.
 “Listen, I never took drugs, never drank, just a glass at social events and even then, white wine.
 So don’t look at me like I’m off my rocker, okay?”
-She focused again at the picture, ignoring his but-I-don’t-understand look.
-After several seconds of him continuing to stare like a total confused buffoon, she placed the photo down.
-“The guy turned and he bared fangs.”
-She placed both index fingers to her mouth, wiggling them.
-“Were the teeth sharpened to look like fangs?
+She focused again on the photograph, doing her best to ignore his but-I-don’t-understand stare.
+After several seconds of him continuing to eyeball like a total confused buffoon, she placed the photo down.
+“The guy turned and he bared his fangs.”
+She pressed both index fingers to her lips, wiggling them like makeshift fangs.
+Better than finger quotes.
+“Were they fake?
 No fucking clue.
 Were they real vamp fangs?
-No fucking clue.
-All I know is that my chest had hurt so much from all the running, fear ripping my insides, that I hadn’t noticed Jenna wasn’t right behind when I jumped out of the car.
-To this day, I have no idea what happened to her and my dreams center on the guilt Jenna died that night.”
+Hell if I know.
+All I knew was my chest felt like it might burst from the running and the terror gnawing my insides.
+To this day, I have no idea what happened to Jenna.
+My dreams are haunted by my guilt that she may have died that night and I did nothing to save her.”

 If he dared comment on the fangs, she was ready to slug him.
 Smart man kept quiet, probably processing everything.
 She picked up the photo again.
 “I’m assuming you dusted this for prints?
 Otherwise, you haven’t seen my Hulk side yet.”